wrzasa/rbsim/README.md

 ## Model

-Use `RBSim.model` to load model described by DSL.
+Use `RBSim.model` to create model described by DSL in a block or `RBSim.read` to load a model from separate file.

 The model is a set of `process`es that are `put` on `nodes` and communicate over `net`s.
 Processes can be defined by `program`s or directly by blocks, `route`s define sequence of `net`s that should be traversed by data while communication between `node`s.
 Application logic implemented in `process`es is described in terms of events.

 So to summarize, the most important parts of the model are: